yerv000/how_to-gvim_from_source/README.md

 This how-to details the steps needed to compile, build and install Vim from source into a user's home directory on a Debian derived distributions (Linux Mint, Ubuntu, etc).

-**It is preferable to have a local Ruby installation to be able to link to it**
+**It is preferable to have a local Ruby installation to be able to link to it.**

 **All commands are performed from the user's home directory unless otherwise stated.**